-54. We recognise that an inclusive and integrated approach is needed to enable policymakers to align digital and environmental policies at all levels, thereby enhancing the global community’s ability to address complex and interdependent global challenges.
-We urge all stakeholders to cooperate in leveraging digital technologies for sustainability while minimising their negative environmental impacts, promoting sustainability across the life cycle of digital technologies, including context-specific measures to increase resource efficiency and to conserve and sustainably use natural resources and to ensure that digital infrastructure and equipment are sustainably designed to address environmental challenges in the context of sustainable development and efforts to eradicate poverty.
+45. We recognize that an inclusive and integrated approach is needed to enable policymakers to align digital and environmental policies at all levels, thereby enhancing their ability to address complex and interdependent global, regional and national challenges.
+We urge all stakeholders to cooperate in leveraging digital technologies for sustainability while minimising their negative environmental impacts, promoting sustainability across the life cycle of digital technologies, including context-specific measures to increase resource efficiency and to conserve and sustainably use natural resources and aim to ensure that digital infrastructure and equipment are sustainably designed to address environmental challenges.

 The enabling environment for digital development

-55. We acknowledge the importance of a positive enabling environment for investment, innovation and technological development in enabling the development and implementation of a people-centred, inclusive and development-oriented Information Society.
+46. We acknowledge the importance of a positive enabling environment for investment, innovation and technological development in enabling implementation of the WSIS vision.

-56. We recognise that science, technology and innovation are integral to digital development, and that rapidly growing capabilities of digital technologies have contributed greatly to research and development across all scientific fields, enabling researchers to explore complex problems using methods that were unavailable before the Summit.
-We recognise the importance of ensuring that stakeholders in all countries are able to play a part in digital innovation.
+47. We recognize that science, technology and innovation are integral to digital development.
+We recognize the importance of ensuring that stakeholders in all countries are able to play a part in digital innovation, including the development and harmonisation of standards.

-57. We recognise that certain policies have substantially contributed to bridging digital divides and the value of information and communications technologies for sustainable development.
-We commit to continuing to identify and implement best and emerging practices for the establishment and functioning of education, innovation and investment frameworks for information and communications technologies.

-58. We note the importance of legal and regulatory frameworks concerned with the deployment of digital services including those concerned with market structure, digital transactions, data protection and data privacy, consumer rights and intellectual property, human rights and environmental impacts.

-59. We support international, regional and national efforts to develop enabling environments for digital transformation, including predictable and transparent policy, legal and regulatory frameworks, and sharing of best practices.
-We commend the work in this context of United Nations Regional Commissions and other regional organisations.
+48. We note the importance of legal and regulatory frameworks concerned with the deployment of digital services including those concerned with market structure, digital transactions, data protection and data privacy, consumer rights and intellectual property, human rights and environmental impacts.
+We recognize that experience since the World Summit has demonstrated the effectiveness of certain approaches in promoting investment, bridging digital divides and fostering development.
+We support international, regional and national efforts to develop enabling environments for digital transformation, including predictable and transparent policy, legal and regulatory frameworks, and sharing of best practices.
 We call on all stakeholders, where requested, to provide technical assistance to developing countries, in line with national digital transformation policies and priorities.

-60. We encourage the international community to promote the transfer of technology on mutually agreed terms, including ICTs, to adopt policies and programmes with a view to assisting developing countries to take advantage of technology in their pursuit of development through, inter alia, technical cooperation and the building of scientific and technological capacity in our efforts to bridge the digital and development divides.
+49. We encourage the international community to promote the transfer of technology on mutually agreed terms, including ICTs, to adopt policies and programmes with a view to assisting developing countries to take advantage of technology in their pursuit of development through, inter alia, technical cooperation and the building of scientific and technological capacity in our efforts to bridge the digital and development divides.

+50. We strongly urge States, in building the information society, to take steps with a view to the avoidance of, and to refrain from, any unilateral measure not in accordance with international law and the Charter of the United Nations that impedes the full achievement of economic and social development and hinders the well-being of the people of the affected countries.

-61. We request the Commission on Science and Technology for Development, and Action Line facilitators within their respective mandates and existing resources to work with all stakeholders to support the enabling environment for information and communications technologies and development and provide demand-driven policy advice, technical assistance and capacity-building, as appropriate, to realise them.
+51. We commend the work of United Nations Regional Commissions and other regional organisations to support the development of positive enabling environments.
+We call on them and on the Commission on Science and Technology for Development, to share experience on the enabling environment and support the development of demand-driven policy guidance, technical assistance and capacity-building, as appropriate, to realise them.

 Building confidence and security in the use of ICTs